 - Those that offer information that is of interest to your company – There is absolutely no reason to unfollow or unfriend another company in your industry if they are providing you with valuable information.
 For example, Mashable is a company that is not reciprocating my follow, but they provide me with useful information.
 After all, gaining knowledge should still be a huge part of social media even if you’re a company.

 When an Unfollow is Warranted

 When companies think about leveraging social marketing, it is common to get nervous about deliberately making the choice to lose a connection.
 However, there are certain instances where this can actually make a company look good:

 - Inactive accounts – Following inactive accounts will not help anyone, so an unfollow or an unfriend is perfectly OK in this situation.
 You can visit Think Digital First to learn about the many tools that will help you determine which accounts are inactive, or you can stick to using SocialBro.

 - Inappropriate accounts – No business wants to be connected to a company or a person displaying inappropriate messages.
 It is certainly OK for these types of people to follow you, but there is no reason to follow back.

 How to Go about an Unfollow

-Neal Wiser explained in this article that you should tell everyone you are going to unfollow why you are unfollowing them.
+Neal Wiser explained in an article that you should tell everyone you are going to unfollow why you are unfollowing them.
 While I think this is a great idea, I don’t think it is always practical.
-I think the best thing that you can do is try and establish a following policy right away and then make sure you are only following those that fit into your policy.
+I think the best thing that you can do is try and establish a following policy right away and then make sure you are only following those that fit your policy.
 Make this policy clear on your company website.
 This will help ensure that you do not make anyone mad in the future.